aleon1220/jenkins-configuration-as-code-workshop/exercise-a-foundation/task-b.md

-# Exercise A - Foundation
+# Exercise A - Foundation - Task B

 We will be working with these files in this exercise.